betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

 This implementation class does _not_ need to inherit from any particular class.
-What matters is that it must have a `Perform()` strategy template.
-This strategy template takes the mock function's arguments as a tuple in a **single** argument, and returns the result of the action.
+What matters is that it must have a `Perform()` schedulingStrategy template.
+This schedulingStrategy template takes the mock function's arguments as a tuple in a **single** argument, and returns the result of the action.
 It can be either `const` or not, but must be invokable with exactly one template argument, which is the result type.
 In other